IntersectAustralia/hcsvlab-docs/WebAppDevSetup.md

 **Create a new Virtual Machine**

 Once the Ubuntu image is downloaded open Virtualbox and click to create a new vm.
 Give it some appropriate name such as HCSVLab, set its type to "Linux" and version to "Ubuntu (64-bit)".
-Allocate the VM 1024 mb of RAM, and use the default options to create a dynamically allocated physical hard disk.
+Allocate the VM at least 2048 mb of RAM, and use the default options to create a dynamically allocated physical hard disk.

 Configure the settings of the VM within Virtualbox to have two network adapters.
 The first should be a bridged adapter and the second a Host-only adapter.
 This will allow the vm to access the internet and allow ssh'ing into the vm from the host machine.